wiz64/wiz64/README.md

 ## Become a Sponsor !

 If you like any of my projects or works, and find them useful, you can help ensure its continued development by donating or sponsoring.
 Your support is appreciated, but not expected.
-Thank you for considering<br>
+Thank you for considering !<br>
 https://wiz64.com/#donate